EuclidProtocol/docs/docs/API/Integrations/Aggregators/Intro.md

 ## What you will build

+After integrating with Euclid, your aggregator can quote across unified cross-chain liquidity, surface best-available pricing across DEX liquidity and orderbooks, execute deterministic swaps, and reliably track outcomes end-to-end while letting users receive assets on their preferred chains.

+### Steps we will cover

 - Fetch a route for a token swap.
 - Submit a swap transaction payload.
 - Broadcast the transaction on-chain.